AlexanderWillner/unc2url/README.md

 ## Alfred Workflow

 To activate this workflow use the default keyword ```unc2url``` and enter the UNC you want to get translated.
-You can also press ⌘+⇧+U to translate what is in your clipboard.
+You can also press a hotkey (⌘+⇧+U, but this has to be configured by the user) to translate what is in your clipboard.
 Pressing Enter will copy the translations to the clipboard.
 Pressing ⇧+Enter will open the SMB link.

 ![Alfred](resources/alfred.png)